 Establishing a baseline is the necessary first step to lasting health changes.

 Overwhelmed by all the options?

-The easiest way to start collecting health markers is to use an accurate wearable that collects data for you.
+Then passively collect health markers through a wearable device.
 Despite its flaws, I still prefer the Oura Ring in 2020.

-Using a modern wearable, I recommend folks track three things:
+I recommend folks track three things on a daily basis:

 - Heart rate variability (HRV), which I recently wrote a post on.

 - Sleep cycles.

 - Daily step count (aim for 10,000+ steps per day).

 These basics are the foundation of health.
 Assuming no serious issues, only then would I splurge on more advanced testing.Self-quantification should increase peace of mind, not cause anguish.
 Click To Tweet

 What wellness biometrics do you track and why?